wishawa/wishawa.github.io/content/posts/thread-scoped-async/index.md

 a.push(4);
 ```

-To create threads, you create closures with lifetime not smaller than `'life`.
-Rust usual lifetime rules apply here: within `'life`, your closures can't borrow things that someone else is mutating or mutate things that someone else is borrowing.
+To use scoped threads, you first create closures with lifetime not smaller than `'life`.
+Rust's usual lifetime rules apply here: within `'life`, your closures can't borrow things that someone else is mutating or mutate things that someone else is borrowing.

 The job of `thread::scope` is to spawn your closures into threads.
 The closures are only guaranteed to be valid within `'life`, so these threads **must start and end within `'life`**.